jsdclxvi/Reforestation/README.md

-## What do Alexander the Great and Winnie the Pooh have in common?
-Same middle name.
+## How was the snow globe feeling after the storm?
+A little shaken.